Custom loss functions

 end

-objective! (generic function with 18 methods)
+evaluate! (generic function with 13 methods)

 to deal with eventual non-positive definiteness of the model implied covariance matrix, we chose the pragmatic way of returning infinity whenever this is the case.